 Tutors

 The Seminary offers free tutoring on a limited basis to international students and to students who need assistance with biblical languages.
-Students who desire a tutor should contact the Seminary Academic Services Office.
+Students who are in need of a tutor should contact the Seminary Academic Services Office.

 Academic Writing Workshop